remotedeveloper007/PHP-Interview/Object-Oriented Programming (OOP).md

-Object-Oriented Programming (OOP)
+# Object-Oriented Programming (OOP)

-Sure!
 Let's break down **Object-Oriented Programming (OOP)** and its concepts in simple terms, along with **PHP examples** and real-life analogies to make it super easy to understand.
 I'll also make sure not to leave out any important details.

 ---